thyagolrodrigues/Teste/README.md

  ![Model](https://user-images.githubusercontent.com/105753824/171749957-cedf60f4-7f6a-4e10-af79-1886e81f0a53.jpg)

 # - DAX
 Creation of the calendar table, and some measures for the graphics.
 The measures were relatively simple.
-The only one that more got a bit more challenging was the one to define the quantity of people fully vaccinated.
+The only one that got a bit more challenging was the one to define the number of people fully vaccinated.

 ![Medidas](https://user-images.githubusercontent.com/105753824/171749997-631780fe-35c4-4fda-b575-8fa8ed656638.jpg)

-The reason that getting to the quantity of people fully vaccinated was more complex is: the column "total of people fully vaccinated" was cumulative (every day it summed up the new people vaccinated).
+The reason that getting to the number of people fully vaccinated was more complex is that the column "total of people fully vaccinated" was cumulative (every day it summed up the new people vaccinated).
 So to get to the total by country I had to consider the last date (which is 19-May-2022).
-However, there were countries that had no vaccinations on this date, so in the measure the result was coming wrongly as zero.
+However, there were countries that had no vaccinations on this date, so in the measure, the result was coming wrongly as zero.
 The solution that I came up with after some thinking was the below:

 ![Medida](https://user-images.githubusercontent.com/105753824/171750016-4292b09d-b191-44b5-80c2-0eb8ac255a25.jpg)

 # - Dashboard
-As we had clear what questions to answer since the beginning, there was not much to think about the indicators to be used, but I wanted to have everything in one single page, plus a tooltip.
-So in the main page there are information about the cases and deaths by country and continent, and a toolip with the vaccination some vaccination details per country was added.
+As we had clear what questions to answer since the beginning, there was not much to think about the indicators to be used, but I wanted to have everything on one single page, plus a tooltip.
+So on the main page, there is information about the cases and deaths by country and continent, and a tooltip with the vaccination details per country was added.

 ![Dashboard](https://user-images.githubusercontent.com/105753824/171766151-77b7f96d-18aa-437e-b11a-29eb213f757c.jpg)